cristianG300/course-data-stories-group2/stories/cbdd_bildindex.md

 # AI Artist Storyteller

 This interactive page brings the data from the knowledge graph to life.
-Select an artist from the list, and an AI will generate a unique story from their perspective, based on real data about their works, patrons, and places of activity.
+Select an artist from the list, and an AI will generate a unique story from their perspective, based on real data about their works, funders, and places of activity.

 <div class="llm-interactive-area">
     <p><b>1.
 Select an Artist:</b></p>